 Conversion tracking is arguably the single most important feature of search engine marketing, simply because of how much it reduces the time it takes to receive feedback on many important aspects of the search engine marketing selling process; keywords, search terms, ad copy, landing pages, website features and functions, etc.

-Most novice AdWords advertisers view conversion tracking as a nifty feature and not as an essential tool for optimizing campaign performance.
+Most novice Google Ads advertisers view conversion tracking as a nifty feature and not as an essential tool for optimizing campaign performance.
 I won’t say that conversion tracking is always necessary, but there is almost always some value to be gained by implementing some basic functionality.
-If you aren’t willing to consider making conversion tracking a top priority, then you aren’t serious about optimizing your AdWords account!
-If you hire a professional to manage your AdWords account and you don’t have accurate, reliable conversion tracking in place, you have significantly hampered their ability to make significant improvements in your AdWords campaign.
+If you aren’t willing to consider making conversion tracking a top priority, then you aren’t serious about optimizing your Google Ads account!
+If you hire a professional to manage your Google Ads account and you don’t have accurate, reliable conversion tracking in place, you have significantly hampered their ability to make significant improvements in your Google Ads campaign.

-The process of optimizing an AdWords campaign is about knowing what works and what doesn’t.
+The process of optimizing an Google Ads campaign is about knowing what works and what doesn’t.
 You want to focus on and promote what works and filter or pay less for what doesn’t.
 Conversion tracking is a valuable tool to help you do that.
-At the end of an evaluation period, you may see an increase or decrease in the number of leads or sales, but if we are unable to track these actions back to a keyword and search query, it will be more difficult to know what to adjust.
+At the end of an evaluation period, you may see an increase or decrease in the number of leads or sales, but if we are unable to track these actions back to a keyword and search query in your Google Ads account, we won’t know what to adjust.
+If you are expecting some undeniable surge in leads or sales because you have begun an Google Ads campaign, you are being unrealistic.
+If you have some other application that tracks visitor actions, there is no way to import the information we need into Google Ads and it won’t help.
+If you rely on email messages from website visitors because your email address is displayed on your website, we are unable to track this action and it can’t help optimize your campaign.

 If your objective for hiring me is to simply increase traffic to your website, without concern for the quality of traffic, then don’t worry about conversion tracking.
 On the other hand, if your objective is to increase the amount of profit, then we need to begin the engagement talking about conversion tracking.
 Because if we don’t select or create meaningful actions visitors can take on your website that tell us they are interested in what you offer, you have significantly reduced my ability to optimize your account and increased the amount of time it will take to make substantive improvements.